fiskeben/circle-cmd/README.md

 A command line tool for getting status about your project's build jobs in Circle CI.
 Inspired by [hub](https://github.com/github/hub).

+**Note:** This tool uses the 1.0 Circle CI API.
+For 2.0 support, take a look at [the official command line tool](https://circleci.com/docs/2.0/local-jobs/).

 ## Requirements

 Ruby installed to `/usr/bin/ruby`.